ds300/lazyrepo/README.md

 `lazyrepo` is scary fast, despite being implemented with _(yawn)_ [TypeScript](https://typescriptlang.org), rather than a young handsome witty systems language.

-It has a human-friendly config format, and the default behaviors are `:chefs-kiss:`-tier.
+It has a human-friendly config format, and the sensible defaults will make you wish there was a `:chefs-kiss:` emoji.

 Best of all, it gives you helpful concise feedback so you can quickly debug when things aren't working quite how you'd expect.